-In terms of leverage, Helaba's regulatory leverage ratio improved to 4.9% in 2023 from 4.4% in 2022, while our leverage measure, which is based on TCE to tangible assets, is expected to have moved to above 5% as of year-end 2023 from 4.8% as of year-end 2022.
-In the future, we expect a further improvement in the bank's regulatory leverage ratio and at least a flat development of our TCE-based leverage ratio since Helaba will repay its remaining €6.6 billion of TLTRO III drawings in 2024, which is expected to reduce central bank cash holdings in a similar amount.
-The TCE leverage ratio is expected to remain above our 5% baseline expectation, and we therefore do not negatively adjust for leverage in the positioning of our assigned Capital score.
+In terms of leverage, Helaba's regulatory leverage ratio remained at 4.9% in H1 2024, while our leverage measure, which is based on TCE/tangible assets, was at 5.1% as of H1 2024.
+Both leverage ratios are expected to remain above or close to our 5% baseline expectation, and we therefore do not negatively adjust for leverage in the positioning of our assigned Capital score.

-Exhibit 6 Helaba's solid capitalisation as of 31 December 2023
+Exhibit 6 Helaba's solid capitalisation as of 30 June 2024

-TCE = Tangible common equity (Moody's calculation); TCE leverage compares TCE with tangible banking assets; CET1 = Common Equity Tier 1; T1 = Tier 1 capital; the 2023 TCE ratio and TCE leverage are Moody's estimates
+TCE = Tangible common equity (our calculation); TCE leverage compares TCE with tangible banking assets; CET1 = Common Equity Tier 1; T1 = Tier 1 capital; the 2023 TCE ratio and TCE leverage are our estimates.